tsubasaxZZZ/blog/azure-active-directory/powershell-troubleshooting.md

 Managing Office 365 endpoints
 https://docs.microsoft.com/en-us/office365/enterprise/managing-office-365-endpoints

---- 抜粋 ---
-Separately if you choose to only do direct routing for the Optimize category endpoints, any required Allow category endpoints that you send to the proxy server will need to be listed in the proxy server to bypass further processing.
+> Separately if you choose to only do direct routing for the Optimize category endpoints, any required Allow category endpoints that you send to the proxy server will need to be listed in the proxy server to bypass further processing.
 For example, SSL break and Inspect and Proxy Authentication are incompatible with both the Optimize and Allow category endpoints.
---- 抜粋 ---

 ### 3-4. プロキシ サーバーの指定について